 When you’re looking for a good rod, there are a few important factors to consider before you head out to the shop or look around on Amazon.

 Check out our recommendations for the best bass fishing rod here.

 They are longer than normal rods and tend to range from anywhere between 10-15 ft.
 This allows you to easily reach those likely spots where the fish are lurking.

 The benefit of having a longer rod isn’t just an increased reach.
 You’ll also find that they tend to be much more sensitive, allowing you to quickly and effectively detect strikes every time.

-However, if precise and accurate casting is a priority, you might want to buy a shorter one instead.
+However, if a precise and accurate casting is a priority, you might want to buy a shorter one instead.
 Short models are also stronger and more durable, for the most part.

 Light action rods will bend more easily, making them better suited to smaller fish.
 Action, or flex, as it’s called for tenkara fishing, can be quite complicated to get your head around.
-If you want to find out more about how it’s measured, head on over here for a deeper discussion (and some helpful graphics, too!).

 Nowadays, handles tend to be made from high-quality cork or dense EVA foam.
-Look for an ergonomic handle that will be comfortable on your hands.
+Look for an ergonomic cork handle that will be comfortable on your hands.
 Make sure you watch out for plastic or low-grade handles, as these can often chip away or become damaged quickly.